-Fig. 2.
+Fig 2.
 Pad crossing time throughout training.
-Boxplots of pad crossing time (s, time spent on each pad) for pilots P1 and P2 and all types of pads (cyan for spin, magenta for jump, yellow for slide, black for idling).
+Boxplots of pad crossing time (s, time spent on each pad) for pilots P1 and P2, for all types of pads (cyan for spin, magenta for jump, yellow for slide, black for idling) and for all races (training and competition).
 The box edges signify the 75th (top) and 25th (bottom) percentiles and the colored horizontal line the median of the corresponding distribution.
 The whiskers extend to the largest and smallest non-outlier values.
 Outliers are marked with black crosses.
 Dotted horizontal lines illustrate the minimum (accurate and precise BCI input), maximum (continuously erroneous BCI input) and no-delivery (unresponsive BCI, avatar goes at “base” speed) crossing times for the different pad types.
 The dashed line corresponds to the no-delivery time in the spin, jump and yellow pads.

-Fig. 3A verifies increasing trends of command accuracy for both pilots and all command types.
-This can be quantified by significant positive correlations of the overall accuracy to the (chronological) race index (P1: r=0.70, p<.001, N=162 races; P2: r=0.66, p<.001, N=45 races).
-Fig. 3B showcases that the average total accuracy of P1 improved significantly from 53.8% (N=18) to 93.8% (N=41) and that of P2 from 81.9% (N=24) to 96.8% (N=21) (P1 and P2: p<.001 with two-sided Wilcoxon ranksum tests).
-Both pilots exhibited significant command accuracy increase in all individual tasks (the only exception being the spin command for P2 with stable accuracy).
-In the same sessions, the percentage of pads crossed without a false positive increased from 19.2% to 29.1% for P1 and slightly deteriorated for P2 (from 34.3% to 31.0%).

-Fig. 3.
+Fig 3.
 BCI command accuracy.
+For the sake of clarity, accuracy in the figure is reported per session instead of per race.
 (A) Average within-session BCI command accuracy (%) for pilots P1 and P2.
 Spin command accuracy shown in cyan, jump in magenta and slide in yellow.
 The dashed black line shows the overall accuracy (average of individual command accuracies) in a session.
 The Pearson correlation between the overall command accuracy and the chronological race index is also reported (significance tested with Student’s t-distribution).
 (B) Average and standard deviation of BCI command accuracy (%) for pilots P1 and P2, for all command types (cyan for spin, magenta for jump, yellow for slide) and overall (black) in the first and last four training sessions including the competition day.
 Statistically significant differences are shown with two-sided Wilcoxon ranksum tests, (*): p<.05, (***): p<.001.

-Mutual learning approach for user training
+Fig 3A verifies increasing trends of command accuracy for both pilots and all command types.
+This can be quantified by significant positive correlations of the overall accuracy to the (chronological) race index (P1: r=0.70, p<.001, N=162 races; P2: r=0.66, p<.001, N=45 races).
+Fig 3B showcases that the average total accuracy of P1 improved significantly from 53.8% (N=18) to 93.8% (N=41) and that of P2 from 81.9% (N=24) to 96.8% (N=21) (P1 and P2: p<.001 with two-sided Wilcoxon ranksum tests).
+Both pilots exhibited significant command accuracy increase in all individual tasks (the only exception being the spin command for P2 with stable accuracy).
+In the same sessions, the percentage of pads crossed without a false positive increased from 19.2% to 29.1% for P1 and slightly deteriorated for P2 (from 34.3% to 31.0%).
+Like the pad crossing time, command accuracy correlates with the race completion time (P1: r=-0.62, p<.001, N=162 races; P2: r=-0.57, p<.001, N=45 races).

+Neurophysiological evidences of subject learning

-Our training approach targeted biweekly sessions and initially involved “offline”, open-loop BCI training, where our pilots performed various MI tasks without observing real-time feedback, so as to identify the optimal MI tasks and calibrate the BCI.
-This was followed by “online”, closed-loop BCI feedback training allowing the users to gradually optimize the modulation of their brain rhythms [9].
-Finally, race training allowed our end-users to familiarize with the actual BCI application demands.
+Our training approach targeted biweekly sessions and initially involved “offline”, open-loop BCI training, where our pilots performed a number of MI tasks without observing real-time feedback, so as to identify the optimal tasks and calibrate the BCI.
+This was followed by “online”, closed-loop BCI feedback training allowing the users to gradually optimize the modulation of their brain rhythms [51].
+Finally, race training allowed our end-users to familiarize with the actual BCI application demands while further acquiring their BCI skills.
 BCI recalibration was performed only twice per pilot (P1: 30/06/2016 and 14/09/2016; P2: 11/08/2016 and 08/09/2016).
-Table 2 presents the selected spatio-spectral features (bands and channels).
+Table 2 presents the selected spatio-spectral features (bands and Laplacian channels).